chrison999/mycroft-skill-bitcoin-enhanced/README.md

 The bitcoin statistics are obtained from bitcoinaverage.com.
 (https://api.bitcoinaverage.com/all)

+## CURRENT STATE:

+This skill essentially works as described below.
+See the ToDo and Known  Issues sections for details on any existing issues.

+## WHAT IT DOES:

 The original skill assumes the currency is  US dollars (USD) and only provided the 24-hour average price.
 I have expanded the statistics to include all of the following: